Back to Home Page

 Introduction

-Capital gains tax in Canada applies when you sell or dispose of certain assets for a profit.
+In Canada, this tax applies when you sell or dispose of certain assets for a profit.
 Common taxable assets include real estate (except for your principal residence), stocks, mutual funds, and cryptocurrencies.
-The taxable portion of your capital gain is determined using the 50% inclusion rate, meaning only half of the gain is subject to tax.
+The taxable portion of your gain is determined using the 50% inclusion rate, meaning only half of the gain is subject to tax.

-Calculating capital gains tax involves several key steps.
-Below is the formula used to determine your taxable capital gains:
+The process involves several key steps.
+Below is the formula used to determine your taxable gains:

 Net Capital Gain = Selling Price - (Adjusted Cost Base + Expenses)

-Once you calculate the net capital gain, apply the 50% inclusion rate:
+Once you calculate the net gain, apply the 50% inclusion rate:

 Taxable Capital Gain = Net Capital Gain × 50%